NikWalker/kickstarter_analysis2/README.md

 ### Analysis of Outcomes Based on Launch Date
 ![Theater Outcomes Based by Launch Date](https://github.com/NikWalker/kickstarter_analysis2/blob/main/Theater_Outcomes_vs_Launch.png?raw=true)

-Based on the launch date outcomes for plays, campaigns started during the month of May has the highest rate of success.
+Based on the launch date outcomes for Theater, campaigns started during the month of May has the highest rate of success.
 We see a sharp spike in successful outcomes from April to May.
 Note that we see a steady decrease of successfull outcomes as the summer months continue with winter having the least amount of successful outcomes.
 When looking at the failed play campaigns, the amount failed from month to month remain generally consistant throughout the year.
-This may indicate failure due to other variables within the Kickstarter.

 ### Analysis of Outcomes Bassed on Goals
 ![Outcome based of goal](https://github.com/NikWalker/kickstarter_analysis2/blob/main/Outcomes_vs_Goals.png?raw=true)